knot-system/knot-site/README.md

 Copy all the files into a directory on your webserver, then open the url to this path in a webbrowser.
 Follow the installation instructions.

+This will create a `config.php` in the root folder that will hold the configuration of your system, als well as a `content/` folder where all the content of your websites (posts and pages) live.
+These two items, the `config.php` and `content/` folder, are unique to your website and very important - keep a backup around, if you want to make sure to not lose anything.

+The setup also creates some other files that are needed, like a (hidden) `.htaccess` file and a `cache/` folder.
+When delete those item, they will be re-created as needed.
+They will also be automatically deleted and recreated when you make a system update.

-You can then edit the textfiles that get created in the *content/* folder to change the content, and log in to a micropub client with your url to add new posts.
+You can now edit the textfiles that get created in the `content/` folder to change the content, and log in to a micropub client with your url to add new posts.

 ## Additional Options

-You may want to edit the *config.php* a bit after the initial setup and add additional information:
+You may want to edit the `config.php` a bit after the initial setup and add additional information:

 ```php
 <?php